datadutch/SFexecute/README.md

+# SFexecute
+Executing local SQL scripts in your Snowflake account

-# Disclaimer
+## Disclaimer
 This is a script mainly constructed from stuff I found on Stackoverflow Modifications have been made using CoPilot

 # Updates
 Sep-24: added the option to specify a folder parameter

-# SFexecute
-Executing local SQL scripts in your Snowflake account

 # Config